 The most popular alternatives to Google – part 1

-Google is the most popular choice for everyday searches amongst users worldwide.
-Over 65% of all searches made by American internet users are carried out on Google; the brand name has even infiltrated common vocabulary.
+Google is the most popular choice for everyday searches amongst internet users worldwide.
+As of January 2017, over 88% of searches by UK users are carried out on Google; the brand name has even infiltrated common vocabulary.
 However, this Mountain View multinational is by no means the only search engine provider on the World Wide Web.
 Across this two-part article, we’ll present an extensive list of search engines that can be considered viable alternatives to Google.
 While Google continues to deal with data protection scandals, several competitors have seized the opportunity to offer alternative business ideas that don’t involve evaluating user data.
 Among these are anonymous search engines, the biggest benefactors since the PRISM affair.
 The PRISM program at the centre of this, developed and implemented by the National Security Agency (NSA), collects and analyses electronic data.
 Google, Facebook, Yahoo! and many other corporations have made it clear that they are prepared to handover sensitive data to NSA, if necessary.
 In reaction to this, many users have turned away from these established search engines – so website owners should consider other search engines alongside Google when optimising their project for online searches.

 Bing: the Microsoft product made in Google’s image